Art & Design at Grenoside Community Primary School

-At Grenoside we believe that art is a vital part of every child’s education and has a significant and valuable role in our curriculum.
-The art curriculum develops each child’s artistic skills and vocabulary as well as their understanding of their own and others’ cultural heritages through studying a diverse range of artists.
+At Grenoside we believe that art and design is a vital part of every child’s education and has a significant and valuable role in our curriculum.
+The art and design curriculum develops each child’s artistic skills and vocabulary as well as their understanding of their own and others’ cultural heritages through studying a diverse range of artists.

 Children will develop their understanding of the visual language of art with effective teaching and consistent sequences of lessons and experiences.
 Understanding of the visual elements of art and design (drawing, colour, texture, form, printing and pattern) will be developed by providing a meaningful and engaging curriculum which will enable children to reach their full potential; enabling the children to know more, remember more and understand more.

-The skills and knowledge that children will learn and develop throughout each art topic are displayed within the Art Whole School Curriculum document; based on the Art and Design National Curriculum.
+The skills and knowledge that children will learn and develop throughout each art study are displayed within the Art and Design Whole School Curriculum document; based on the National Curriculum.
 The emphasis on knowledge ensures that children understand the context of the artwork, as well as the artists that they are learning about and being inspired by.
 There are opportunities for cross-curricular links, including History, with children developing a considerable knowledge of individual artists as well as individual works and art movements.
-A similar focus on skills means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in the key processes of art: drawing, painting, printing, textiles and sculpture.
+A similar focus on skills means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in all areas of art and design.

 The Grenoside teaching sequence for art consists of four developmental stages: